Milo1885/Tease-AI/README.md

 # Changelog - Patch 52

+Fixed bug that was making Taunt Cycles last slightly longer than they should have

 Note - Here's the AI Box to go with the Edging Ends Taunts feature I just added:

 Edit: That didn't work :(